mmbman/Katagiri/1984-03-25-Mindfulness-Talk-5.md

 ### Transcript

-### Part 1
+#### Part 1

 <p style="font-style: italic">
 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/track-1-of-21770977" target="_blank">Listen to Part 1 of this talk on mnzencenter.org</a>
 </p>

 **Katagiri Roshi:** The last sentence of the passage we studied yesterday should be explained a little more, because the translation is not so good.
 I said, “We should study the truth that there is the approach to buddha where we are taking advantage of.”
 I have to say something about this.
-Maybe – I don’t know, maybe I can say:
+Maybe...
+I don’t know, maybe I can say:

 > We should clarify the principle (or truth) that there is approach to buddhas at the place where we are moving in the deep course of the practice.